acdh-oeaw/Teaching_CBS4DH/lectures/files.md

 ### Picture formats

-Pictures can be stored as:
+Pictures, depending on users' needs, can be stored as:

 - JPEG: lossy compression, small size (good for transmission)- it's our gold standard when it comes to archiving
 - PNG: lossy compression, small size (good for transmission)